gl4diator/Mimo-Maze/README.md

 Some of modules probably are not necessary.
 I just listed them up "just in case".

-Install the custom font from "font" directory.
+Install the custom font from "font" directory for a properly and specific design.

 The application can be run with the command: python.exe mimo.py (in the game directory)